harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/generic-experiment-template.md

 ### Experiment template ID

 The template ID that is used to inject chaos.
-Select the template, fill in the values and reference its ID in the tunables.
+Select the template, fill in the values and reference the template ID in the tunables.
 Tune it using the `EXPERIMENT_TEMPLATE_ID` environment variable.

 The following YAML snippet illustrates the use of this environment variable: